cometbft/cometbft/docs/qa/v034/README.md

 where there is no substantial risk of breaking compatibility with earlier Tendermint Core versions of `v0.34.x`.

-Indeed, CometBFT versions of `v0.34.x` should fulfill the following compatibility-related requirements.
+Indeed, CometBFT versions of `v0.34.x` (`v0.34.27` and subsequent) should fulfill the following compatibility-related requirements.

-* Operators can easily upgrade a `v0.34.x` version of Tendermint Core to CometBFT
+* Operators can easily upgrade a `v0.34.x` version of Tendermint Core to CometBFT.
-* Upgrades from Tendermint Core to CometBFT can be uncoordinated for versions of the `v0.34.x` branch
+* Upgrades from Tendermint Core to CometBFT can be uncoordinated for versions of the `v0.34.x` branch.
 * Nodes running CometBFT must be interoperable with those running Tendermint Core in the same chain, as long as all are running a `v0.34.x` version.

 These QA tests focus on the third bullet, whereas the first two bullets are tested using our _e2e tests_.

-It would be prohibitively time consuming to test mixed networks of all combinations of `v0.34.x` versions.
+It would be prohibitively time consuming to test mixed networks of all combinations of existing `v0.34.x` versions, combined with the CometBFT release candidate under test.
-Therefore our testing focuses on the last Tendermint Cote version (`v0.34.26`) and the CometBFT release candidate under test.
+Therefore our testing focuses on the last Tendermint Core version (`v0.34.26`) and the CometBFT release candidate under test.

-We only run the _200-node test_, and not the _rotating node test_.
+We only run the _200 node test_, and not the _rotating node test_.
 Since the changes to the system's logic are minimal, we are interested in these performance requirements:

 * The CometBFT release candidate under test performs similarly to Tendermint Core